leodyversemilla07/multichain-explorer-2/README.md

 # 2. Install dependencies
 pip install -r requirements.txt

-# 3. Copy and configure the example config file
+# 3. Copy and configure the .env file
-cp example.ini multichain.ini
+cp .env.example .env
-# Edit multichain.ini with your MultiChain node details
+# Edit .env with your MultiChain node details

 # 4. Start the explorer
-python main.py multichain.ini
+python main.py

+# Or using uvicorn directly (recommended for production)
+uvicorn main:app --host 0.0.0.0 --port 8080
 ```

-The explorer will be available at `http://localhost:4444` (or the port specified in your config).
+The explorer will be available at `http://localhost:8080`.

 ---